vasraj273/insurance-charges-prediction/README.md

 For health insurance companies, accurately forecasting medical costs is critical for pricing premiums and managing risk.
 This project aims to help insurance underwriters estimate expected healthcare costs for individuals based on their demographic and lifestyle factors.
 By leveraging machine learning, companies can move away from rigid pricing tables and towards dynamic, risk-adjusted premium pricing.

 ## ⚙️ Project Overview
+This repository contains an end-to-end machine learning project.
+It starts with Exploratory Data Analysis (EDA) and model training in a Jupyter Notebook, and concludes with deploying the best-performing model as an interactive web application using Streamlit.

 ## ✨ Features

 - Interactive Streamlit web application